Naval Support Activity New Orleans

 Naval Support Activity New Orleans was a United States Navy installation until September 2011.
 During its time in operation, it was the largest military installation in greater New Orleans.
-It hosts activities for other branches of service and federal agencies.
+It hosted activities for other branches of service and federal agencies.

 The installation met the needs of military personnel, both in and behind the battle.
-Home to nearly 3900 active-duty and 2,700 civilian personnel, the facility spreads over both banks of the Mississippi River.
+Home to nearly 3900 active-duty and 2,700 civilian personnel, the facility was spread over both banks of the Mississippi River.
+The address for the EastBank side of the base was 4400 Dauphine Street.

 NSA New Orleans was previously home to: